ddavidovic/sphinx-test-lesson/content/index.rst

-Workshop on practical usage of HPC systems
+Workshop on the practical use of HPC systems
 ==========================================

 The workshop is dedicated to supporting researchers who utilize computer clusters and